victorwamwea/30-Day-Terraform-challenge-/Day17/README.md

 ## Checklist

 - [ ] I have completed the required reading in Chapter 9.
-- [ ] I have rewatched the Udemy videos from Section 7 on testing.
+- [ ] I have rewatched the required videos
 - [ ] I have successfully performed manual tests on a Terraform configuration.
 - [ ] I have cleaned up the environment after testing to avoid unnecessary costs.
 - [ ] I have written and published a blog post about manual testing in Terraform.